 - Pre designed invoice templates which are easy for you to set up and use;

-- Allow you to invoice from a mobile app on the move reducing the chance of you forgetting to bill your customers and with no delay;
+- Allow you to invoice from a mobile app on the move.
+This reduces the chance of you forgetting to bill your customers and with no delay;

 - Automatically calculates your invoice totals and VAT, if you are registered;